socrates-it/site-source/content/registration.md

 </div>

 ## Location
 We are going to be in the hotel, night and day.
-That is why, we have chosen the [AlpHoliday Dolomiti Wellness & Fun Hotel](https://www.alpholiday.it/) in Dimaro (Trento) as our location for the unconference.
+That is why we have chosen the [Hotel Sporting Rimini](https://www.hotelsportingrimini.com/) in [Rimini (RN)](https://www.google.com/maps/place/Hotel+Sporting+Rimini/@44.0692481,12.5777186,17z/data=!3m1!4b1!4m8!3m7!1s0x132cc3771484e347:0xa0d37c9d07777d6b!5m2!4m1!1i2!8m2!3d44.0692443!4d12.5799073) as our location for the unconference.

 Since one of the important aspects of SoCraTes is being close to the “action”, everything will happen within the location: lodging, eating and mingling.
-As a result, we can only accept as many participants as the number of available beds.
+As a result, we can only accept as many participants as the number of available rooms!

 <br/><br/>

 <div class="container">